Indigenous Peoples Day of Wellness Grants

 • Activities must be conducted through methods that align with the current orders of the Provincial Health Officer.

-• Eligible recipients include First Nations communities, BC schools and health and social organizations that provide wellness services to First Nations people in BC
+• Eligible recipients include First Nations communities and BC First Nations health and social not-for-profit organizations that provide wellness services to First Nations people in BC

 • Recipients are encouraged to collaborate with neighbouring communities and organizations if practicable.

-Eligible recipients are able to access a single grant of up to $3,500 (for First Nations Communities or health or social organizations that provide wellness services to First Nations people in BC) and $2,000 (for BC schools).
+Eligible recipients are able to access a single grant of up to $3,000 (for First Nations Communities or health or social organizations that provide wellness services to First Nations people in BC).
 Successful applicants with be required to provide the FNHA with a brief closing report to capture the highlights of their initiative.

 Who Can Apply?